MyCryptoHQ/knowledge-base-content/troubleshooting/tokens/adding-new-token-and-sending-custom-tokens.md

   - Tokens
 priority: 100
 date_published: '2017-01-25'
-date_modified: '2020-10-01'
+date_modified: '2020-10-05'
 ---

 If you can't see a token when you access your address with MyCrypto, you simply need to add it as a custom token to your interface.
 MyCrypto ships with a list of tokens that it will automatically scan your address for, which is updated with every release.
-However, it may happen that a new token is not on this list just yet, in case you will have to manually add it to your interface.
+However, it may happen that a new token is not on this list just yet, in which case you will have to manually add it to your interface.

 Any ERC-20 token can be added to your local MyCrypto interface by following these instructions.